 By acquiring the heart and skills in a professional setting, whether it be in speech, in mind, and in behavior, it is possible to work in a hotel or ryokan (Japanese inn) in Japan.

-Furthermore, because we have a “Dual System” where you can work while studying in Sendai YMCA Hotel and Confectionery School, you can earn money and help lessen your school fees while learning Japanese hospitality.
+Furthermore, because we have a “Dual System” where you can work while studying in Sendai YMCA Hotel School, you can earn money and help lessen your school fees while learning Japanese hospitality.

 For foreign students, the department that you can enroll in depends on your Japanese level and the job that you aim for.